Álvaro Magaña: Biography

 He was born in Ahuachapán, El Salvador, and received his master's degree from the University of Chicago in 1952.
+He ran for president a first time in the 1967 election.
 He was president of the largest mortgage bank of El Salvador (Banco Hipotecario) before the 1982 election.
 He was sworn in by the President of the Constituent Assembly Roberto D'Aubuisson.

 His inauguration as president on May 2, 1982, marked the beginning of elected government in El Salvador after the junta of 1979–1982.

 In 1982, the Salvadoran political parties decided that it was time to move on from the rule of the Revolutionary Government Junta (JRG) and decided to install Magaña as head of state.

 Soon afterward, both political parties met at Magaña's farm in Apaneca and decided that under Magaña's provisional government, both parties would share in the ministerial posts.

-José Napoleón Duarte willingly relinquished his power as head of state and head of the Junta to Magana briefly and instead focused on building up his own Christian Democratic Party with the help of the United States and planned to take back power in the 1984 elections.
+José Napoleón Duarte willingly relinquished his power as head of state and head of the Junta to Magaña briefly and instead focused on building up his own Christian Democratic Party with the help of the United States and planned to take back power in the 1984 elections.